Overview

 Survey results

 The 2018 Environmentally Sustainable Agriculture Tracking Survey Report presents key results from the 2018 survey.
-Information about farm practices relates to the 2017 production year, while information about awareness and use of decision-making tools and resources and sustainability initiatives pertain to 2018.
+Information about farm practices related to the 2017 production year, while information about awareness and use of decision-making tools and resources and sustainability initiatives pertain to 2018.

-See also the 2018 ESATS webinar below.
+See also the 2018 ESATS webinar.

 Resources